TmmmmmR/keycloak-training/setup/README.md

 # Setup : Installing and running Keycloak

-In this setup guideline, you will quickly learn how to install and run Keycloak.

 Keycloak provides a few options on how it can be installed, including the following:

 - Running as a container on Docker